localstack/docs/content/en/user-guide/aws/bedrock/index.md

 ## Limitations

-* LocalStack Bedrock implementation is mock-only and does not run any LLM model locally.
+* LocalStack Bedrock currently only officially supports text-based models.
 * Currently, GPU models are not supported by the LocalStack Bedrock implementation.